mikel-brostrom/boxmot/README.md

 ## Tracking

-Tracking can be run on most video formats.
-Results are saved to ./inference/output.
+Tracking can be run on most video formats

 ```bash
 python3 track.py --source ...